 Dance History

-Her Ra’atira in ‘Ori Tahiti (Mareva Nopuente) hailed from Papara Tahiti who she spent most of her adult life learning from.
+Her Ra’atira in ‘Ori Tahiti Mareva hailed from Papara Tahiti who she spent most of her early twenties learning from.
+She has since become a strong supporter and Tauturu for Maohi Nui Hawai’i.

 Marimed Foundation